ranta/crypto-fifo-taxes/README.md

 #### Nicehash

-Generate a report from Nicehash where you include all of your mining history.
+Generate a report from [Nicehash](https://www.nicehash.com/my/settings/reports) where you include all of your mining history.
+Include only transactions, aggregate by day, don't select a local time.
 Save the `.csv` file to `nicehash_report.csv`

 #### Binance ETH2 Staking